elves/elvish/README.md

 Go >= 1.4 is required.
 This repository is a go-getable package.

-Linux is fully supported.
-I also try to ensure that it compiles on FreeBSD, which means it will also likely compile on other BSDs and Mac OS X. Windows is *not* yet supported, but it might be in future.
+Linux and FreeBDS are fully supported.
+It is likely to work on other BSDs and Mac OS X. Windows is **not** supported yet.

 In case you are new to Go, you are advised to read [How To Write Go Code](http://golang.org/doc/code.html), but here is a quick snippet: